Sarah Slotznick

 Joseph Biasi – NSF Postdoctoral Fellow – Professor at University of Wyoming

-Jack Kreisler – BA '22, Senior Thesis – Consultant at GHD
+Jack Kreisler – BA '22, Senior Thesis – Teacher at Steamboat Mountain School

 Sophia Haley – BA '22 – Scientist at Weston & Sampson Engineers Inc.

-Dylan Davis – BA '22 – Laboratory Technician at TEA
+Dylan Davis – BA '22 – MSc Student at CSU

 Theodore Green – BA '21, Senior Fellow – PhD Student at Princeton University